khizar122/BugTracker/README.md

-Bug Tracker app made using ReactJs and localstorage
+Bug Tracker app made using ReactJs,Redux and localstorage